EtchedPixels/pcc-tms9995/doc/NOTES.md

 ### Binary Nodes

 #### AND

+The C binary and operator applied to left and right.

 #### ASSIGN

+An assignment of right to the object on the left.

 #### DIV

+The left side divided by the right hand side.

 #### EQ

+An equality comparison.

 #### ER

+The C binary xor operator applied to left and right.

 #### GE

+A signed greater-equal comparison.

 #### GT

+A signed greater-than comparison.

 #### LE

+A signed less-than comparison.

 #### LS

+A left of sift of the left hand side by the right.

 #### LT

+A signed less-than comparison.

 #### MINUS

+The subtraction of right from left.

 #### MOD

+The remainder of left divided by right.
+Not the modulus.
+This is the C '%' operator.

 #### NE

+A not equals comparison of left and right.

 #### PLUS

+The addition of left and right.

 #### OR

+The C binary or operator applied to left and right.

 #### RS

+A right shift of the left side by the right.

 #### UGE

+An unsigned greater-equal comparison.

 #### UGT

+An unsigned greater-than comparison.

 #### ULE

+An unsigned less-equal comparison.

 #### ULT

+An unsigned less-than comparison.

 ### TODO
 #### CBRANCH